JarbasHiveMind/HiveMind-community-docs/docs/09_matrix.md

 What is it?

-[Matrix](https://matrix.org/) works a little like email, but instantaneous and secure:
+[Matrix](https://matrix.org/) is a chat protocol, it works a little like email, but instantaneous and secure:

 - You need to register an account at a provider

 - Whatever your provider is, you can talk to people using other providers

 - In the same way you can use Outlook or Thunderbird with the same email account, you can use different Matrix apps for the same Matrix account.